Side-chain Expansion - Bass and Kick processing

 Upward expanders boost the level of an audio signal above the threshold, making loud sounds even louder.
 This extends the dynamic range of the audio signal.

-In the video I generate a simple kick drum sequence and send it to the side-chain of an expander that is placed on the keyboard sound’s channel.
+In the Side-chain Expansion – Bass and Kick processing video, I generate a simple kick drum sequence and send it to the side-chain of an expander that is placed on the keyboard sound’s channel.
 I explain the various forms of expansion using the wonderful FabFilter Pro MB compressor and show you how different settings create different rhythmic textures.
 I show you how to use the expander’s side-chain filtering to specify which frequencies from the kick drum sequence trigger the side-chain.

 Topics covered in this video are:

 - Understanding Upward and Downward Expansion